crmplease/coder/README.md

     ->setRectorConfigPath('/path/to/rector.yaml');
 ```

-For more information see rector [documentation](https://github.com/rectorphp/rector).
+For more information about rector configuration see rector [documentation](https://github.com/rectorphp/rector).

 ## Internals